 Our Energy Specialists are here to help if you're concerned about the impact of the price cap rise on your energy bills.
 If you're struggling to pay, please visit our help page to find out more about how we can support you.

-You can reach out to our Energy Specialists for personal advice on Facebook and Twitter.
+You can reach out to our Energy Specialists for personal advice on Facebook and X (Twitter).
 You can also find tried and tested energy saving tips over on our energy saving page.

 Feel the Community power.

-The E.ON Next Community is a space for customers just like you, sharing their experiences to offer a helping hand.
+The E.ON Next Community is a space for customers just like you, to share experiences and offer a helping hand.
 Find support or suggest your own unique topics, plus get involved in discussions of all the latest news.
-Join the conversation now.